 You might also look at letter of recommendation templates to get a sense of how to lay out your recommendation, and what to include (such as introductions and body paragraphs).

 While examples, templates, and guidelines are a great starting point for your letter, you should always be flexible.
-You should tailor a letter example to fit your friend’s experience and the job to which he or she is applying.
+You should tailor a letter example to fit your friend’s experience and the job or program to which he or she is applying.

 Reference Letter for a Friend Example